cloudxabide/matrix.lab/Foo/OCP4-installation-foo.md

 # OCP4 Installation (VMware/IPI)

+STATUS:  BROKEN :-(  I did some merge foo that really screwed up this file.
-STATUS:  Work in Progress.
-Trying to make this less dependent on the host it's running on and PULL
-           everything needed for all the tasks.
+         Previously: Work in Progress.
+Trying to make this less dependent on the host it's running on and PULL everything needed for all the tasks.

 NOTES:   I have been running this installation as root - but, that is not necessary (other than the certificate stuff)

-## Pre-reqs
+## Environment Details

-NOTE:  you don't *always* need to do this part.
-It is here (mostly) as a reference.
+  OCP4_BASE=${HOME}/OCP4
+  INSTALLDIR=${OCP4_BASE}/

+I am struggling with a "chicken-before-egg" scenario with setting things up, but also integrating tmux in to this  mess

 ### Download the Installer and Client
 ```